DanielVictor21/DanielVictor21/README.md

 I'm a Fullstack developer, by know enjoying Python for back-end and React.js for front!
 I really love machine learning and data science too.
 Currently working as Software Engineer @TRIL LAB

-* 🌍  I'm from in João Pessoa
+* 🌍  I'm from João Pessoa
 * ✉️  You can contact me at [danielvictorcarneiro21@gmail.com](mailto:danielvictorcarneiro21@gmail.com)
 * 🧠  I'm learning Machine Learning and React.js
 * 🤝  I'm open to collaborating on Projects